cloudmesh-community/book/chapters/container/docker-swarm.md

    ```

    on other machines to have them join
    the swarm as workers.
-Choose a tab described in next to see how this plays out
+Choose a tab described next to see how this plays out
    in various contexts.
 We use VMs to quickly create a two-machine
    cluster and turn it into a swarm.